 The Smithsonian’s image contest has some outstanding entries, so take a look.
 Excellent examples can be found in this set of images.
 Through the use of color, contrast, or composition, these images tell distinct stories and provoke strong emotional responses.

 This is not to say that these principles don’t play a role in an artist’s particular style.
 An individual photographer’s technique of working is known as their style.
-A photographer’s personal style might include everything from the techniques they favor to the subjects they prefer to photograph to the photographic concepts they prefer.
+A photographer’s style might include everything from the techniques they favor to the subjects they prefer to photograph to the photographic concepts they prefer.

 Final Words